Dan Sinker/blog

 Punk Planet issues 7-12.

 2024 marks 30 years since the start of Punk Planet, the magazine I ran for 13 years.
-Writing a single essay to summarize 80 issues—thousands of pages, hundreds of interviews, infinite amounts of hope and effort—is impossible, so I am writing 13 posts over 13 months, each one about a single year of the magazine.
-Each one dedicated to a year of learning, a year of trying, a year of making something impossible possible.
-Last month was Year One.
-Welcome to Punk Planet, Year Two.
+To commemorate that milestone, I am writing 13 posts over 13 months, each one about a single year of the magazine.
+A year of learning, a year of trying, a year of making something impossible possible.

 If the first year of Punk Planet was about figuring out the function of the magazine—finding writers, learning how to build a page in Quark X-Press, how to communicate with printers, how to find distribution and ship magazines, how to sell ads, and the billion other things that needed to happen—then the second year was about form.